bionetslab/grn-benchmark/src/magic/README.md

+This README.md file was generated on 13/5/2024 by Anisa Llukacaj (anis.llukacaj@fau.de)
 # MAGIC: Modulated Gene/Gene Set Interaction Analysis

 MAGIC is a MATLAB tool used for the identification of differentially regulated gene pairs which are modulated by the state of a modulator protein, which influences the activity of transcription factors.
 Each pair that is identified is correlated (positively or negatively) in one of the modulation states.